-Modern furniture design has come a long, long way.
-Beyond the basic needs for comfort and storage, the artistic dimension has evolved dramatically over time.
-More and more importance is now being placed on both the functionality and the aesthetic appeal of the furniture.
-Secure internet access and app-friendly features along with charging ports, among other details are now nearly expected.
-The corporate sector is also increasingly shifting its furniture attention to smart furniture.
-Although all of this has employee productivity at its core, going the smart way will also give the workplace a modern culture enhancing appearance.
-While we’ve always recognized the importance of furniture as an integral part of interior design, we’ve also come to realize this significance extends further than just décor…
+The corporate sector is also increasingly shifting its attention to resimercial furniture.
+Although office design has employee productivity at its core, a more casual and social look will also give the workplace a modern culture-enhancing appearance.
+Thus, while we recognize the importance of furniture as an integral part of interior design, we’ve also come to realize this significance extends beyond just décor…

-Contemporary furniture is now exploiting the potential of the “Internet of Things” phenomena that combining fashion with function and digital technology.
-The creativity and imaginative capabilities of the furniture designer and software developers is the only limitation here!
+Contemporary furniture is now exploiting the potential of the “Internet of Things” phenomena that combining fashion with function and digital technology, such as with employees’ lockers and Smart desks.
+The creativity and innovative capabilities of the furniture designer and software developers is the only limitation here!
 However, modern technology is highly dynamic, and fast-paced and technologies are becoming outdated quickly.
-Furniture brands have to be keenly alert to constantly changing trends.
-Keeping up with these changes and understanding trend volatility, demands agility, flexibility, and adaptability.
+Therefore, workplaces have to be keenly alert to constantly changing trends.
+Keeping up with these changes and understanding trend volatility demands agility, flexibility, and adaptability of the furniture.

 Office décor and interior designs are directly related to employee productivity.
-Comfortable office furniture is nothing short of a necessity.
+Therefore, comfortable and adaptable office furniture is nothing short of a necessity.
 Office furniture with innovative framework engineering is in high demand.
 However, they also have to be available economically.

-All of these challenges are just a few of the significant issues that furniture makers and designers have to face to meet modern customer expectations and stay competitive.
-These should not be seen as challenges alone.
-The very best furniture designers thrive on addressing all of this adequately so they can exploit this to create new innovative, functional, acceptable, and aesthetically pleasing designs!
+These challenges are just a few of the significant issues that furniture makers and designers have to face to meet modern customer expectations and stay competitive.
+The very best furniture designers thrive on addressing these challenges to create new innovative, functional, acceptable, and aesthetically pleasing designs!